scuttlerobot/SCUTTLE/docs/supplemental/readme.md

 ### Supplemental Documents
-These documents organized with thumnails the SCUTTLE website.
+These documents are better organized with thumnails the SCUTTLE website.
 #### [SCUTTLE website](MXET.github.io/SCUTTLE)